p4lang/p4app-switchML/dev_root/frameworks_integration/pytorch_patch/README.md

 You can then simply run your normal pytorch distributed training scripts.
 The only thing that you **must** do is choose **gloo** as the backend and SwitchML will kick in automatically when it can handle the collective operation.

+You may be interested in installing torchvision as well by running

+    pip install torchvision==0.8.2 pillow --no-dependencies

+We pass no-dependencies because pip may attempt to install another version of pytorch and uninstall our patched one.